rackerlabs/support-how-to/content/how-to/cloud-block-storage/cloud-block-storage-faq/index.md

 {{< accordion title="If the system employs RAID level 10 on the back end storage nodes, can I assume my volumes are fully protected from a failure scenario?" col="in" href="accordion10" >}}

 The hardware RAID level 10 employed by Cloud Block Storage nodes provides protection against disk failures on the storage nodes themselves.
-However customers are strongly encouraged to implement a RAID level 1 (mirror) configuration across multiple volumes to protect against data loss in the event of a storage node failure.
+However, customers are strongly encouraged utilize a backup option like Rackspace Cloud Backup to protect against data loss in the event of a storage node failure.
+Customers who are familiar with RAID can also implement a RAID level 1 (mirror) configuration across multiple volumes to provide redundancy.
 {{< /accordion >}}

 {{< accordion title="Can I attach a single volume to multiple Cloud Servers?" col="in" href="accordion11" >}}